huangwb8/GSClassifier.principle/docs/Flowchart.md

 Genes expression of an individual is normalized during the model training and the subtype identification via **Top Scoring Pairs** (**TSP**, also called **Relative Expression Orderings** (**REOs**)) algorithm, which was previously described by Geman et al [@RN267]. **TSP** normalization for an individual depends on its transcript data, implying that subtype calling would not be perturbed by data from other individuals or other extra information like follow-up data. **TSP** had been used in cancer research and effectively predicts cancer progression and ICIs response [@RN265; @RN266; @RN261].

-As show in Figure \@ref(fig:tsp), The TSP data in GSClassifier consists of three parts: **binned expression**, **pair difference**, and **set difference**.
+As shown in Figure \@ref(fig:tsp), The TSP data in GSClassifier consists of three parts: **binned expression**, **pair difference**, and **set difference**.
 In this section, we would conduct some experiments to demonstrate the potential of TSP normalization for development of cross-dataset/platform GEP-based models.

 \begin{figure}